wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

     *   (b) the answering of any question in a way that is false or misleading in a material particular, or the supply of any information, or the production of any document, or the provision of any explanation that is false or misleading in a material particular, may be used in evidence against that person in a prosecution for any offence under this Act arising from that act.

-    Section 175B: inserted, on 21 August 2003, by [section 44][680] of the Reserve Bank of New Zealand Amendment Act 2003 (2003 No 46).
+    Section 175B: inserted, on 21 August 2003, by [section 44][684] of the Reserve Bank of New Zealand Amendment Act 2003 (2003 No 46).

 ##### 176 Penalties for offences

-*   Every person who commits an offence against this Act for which no penalty is provided except in this section is liable on summary conviction---
+*   Every person who commits an offence against this Act for which no penalty is provided except in this section is liable on conviction---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 12 months, or to a fine not exceeding $10,000: